eppineda/Game-of-Life/README.md

 I. Introduction

 This was my first exposure to Conway's Game of Life.
-I'm not confident that I fully understand the game's rules, so I'm not certain that the implementation is an accurate representation of cell behavior as defined by the game.
-In particular,
-- "simultaneous" application of transition rules -- need to think more about what the implications are as each rule is applied to each cell.
-- rules governing the size of the initial cell population "seed".
-So, I left this up to the end user, which includes both the quantity and the location of cells.
+- Rules governing the size of the initial cell population "seed".
+I left this up to the end user, which includes both the quantity and the location of cells.
-- rules governing the size of the play "field", which appears to be up to the implementor and, therefore, configurable here.

 II.
 Files